webern/mx/README.md

 ./MxTest
 ```

 The Xcode project (checked-in to the repo) has targets for iOS and macOS frameworks and dylibs.
 These are not specified in the cmake file.
+Contributors are not required to keep the Xcode project up-to-date.
+If you add, move or remove files from the codebase, it is likely that the Xcode CI run will fail.
+This will not prevent a contribution from being merged, the maintainer will fix the project after-the-fact.

 ## API